lkilcher/pyDictH5/README.rst

 ................

-In standard Python dictionaries, dictionary keys can be any immutable object.
-PyCoDa -- in order to allow for attribute reference, and transparent I/O to hdf5, restricts the dictionary keys to be strings::
+In standard Python dictionaries, dictionary keys can be any immutable object. pyDictH5 -- in order to allow for attribute reference, and transparent I/O to hdf5, restricts the dictionary keys to be strings::

   >>> my_dat[0] = np.arange(10)
-  IndexError: <class 'PyCoDa.base.data'> objects only support string indexes.
+  IndexError: <class 'pyDictH5.base.data'> objects only support string indexes.
   >>> my_dat['0'] = np.arange(10)
   >>> '0' in my_dat
   True